AyomiG/sql_files/README.md

 Markdown documentation via GitHub

 📂 Query Scripts
-All SQL queries used in this project are saved in sales_queries.sql in this repository.
+All SQL queries used in this project are saved in Sales_record_1 in this repository.